NONAN23x/Android-automation/README.md

 The code in this repository makes use the freedom to make system calls using python in android terminal This project is active, I will regularly update the code and add new features

-# Keep in mind that you may need to acquire wavelock when initialising the program
+# Keep in mind that you need to acquire wavelock to propoerly run this code

 Steps to make it work...